-Based on stakeholder input and our current action plan, FCS develops a 3 year Local Control and Accountably Plan that set annual goals for all students with specific goals for our FRPM population.
+Based on stakeholder input and our current action plan, FCS develops a 3 year Local Control and Accountably Plan that set annual goals for all students with specific goals for our Free and Reduced Priced Meals (FRPM) population.
 The LCAP continues to maintain a part-time intervention specialist for both English Language Arts and Math who will support all students and identifies additional resources to support tutoring, curriculum and other resources for our FRPM population.
-FCS is implementing various tools to establish viable benchmarks for our students.
+FCS is implementing various tools to establish viable benchmarks for our students and the hiring of a part-time counselor to support students emotional needs.
 The current LCAP can be found on the FCS website at www.forestcharter.com